 Alicia joined the WaterFront Center team in 2008 as the junior program head instructor, keelboat instructor and marine educator.
 Since 2010, she has served as the Sailing Director, managing all aspects of adult, junior and high school sailing programs.
 Her focus on program development and diversification has helped to grow and engage more people in the sport through every level of sailing education, recreation and competition.
 The WFC has ignited her excitement about community sailing, providing the opportunity to share her love of the marine environment and sailing with all.

 Alicia holds a degree in Early Childhood Education and Psychology.
-She is a US Sailing Small Boat Coach, Instructor Trainer, Keelboat Instructor and Race Officer, EMT and lifeguard.
+She is a US Sailing Small Boat Coach, Instructor Trainer, Keelboat Instructor and Race Officer, and EMT.
 Alicia serves on the NYISA-SE BOD and Safety Officer on the MASSA BOD.

 David L. Waldo – Executive Director